-The following is excerpted from “Noah Webster, Founding Father of American Scholarship and Education”, by Rosalie J. Slater, pages 19-21 in Noah Webster’s An American Dictionary of the English Language, Facsimile First Edition.
+The following is excerpted, with permission, from “Noah Webster, Founding Father of American Scholarship and Education”, by Rosalie J. Slater, pages 19-21 in Noah Webster’s An American Dictionary of the English Language, Facsimile First Edition.
 Chesapeake, VA: Foundation for American Christian Education (www.face.net), 1967.
 This dictionary was originally published in 1828.
-The Facsimile Edition is available for purchase at http://www.facebookstore.net/.
+The Facsimile Edition is available for purchase at https://www.facebookstore.net/.

 But, as is so often the case in the lives of dedicated men and women, just at the moment when human help seems to be exhausted God moves into the picture.
 During the winter of 1807 an event occurred which would forever after provide Noah Webster with that peace and security which the world can neither give nor take away.
 His own words written to Judge Thomas Dawes, brother-in-law, best describe the significance of that winter: